SophyJJ/notes-java-core/1-fundamentals/5-data-types.md

 - all immutable
 - there are clases representations for ALL primitive types
 - They are lightweight (little overhead)
-- you have access their methods
+- you have access to their public instance vars and methods
 - you can now use polymorphism on them (`Object obj = 100`)
 - conversions between primitive <-> wrapper class are done implicitely by Java
 - you can convert expliticely as well: